ChthonVII/gwdirectsongremix/observations.md

     - Token stream is random picks from `outcosc`, `outcosd`, `outpose`, and `outposf`, seemingly with a higher weight for the first two.
     - TODO: test all towns
 - TODO: explorables misisons
+- Explorables quick check: `coasada` and `geneadc`
+    - TODO: check throroughly
+    - If `geneadc` isn't used elsewhere, it's essentially Kryta adventure B track

+## Crystal Desert
+- Explorables quick check: `crysada` and `geneadd`
+    - TODO: check throroughly
+    - If `geneadd` isn't used elsewhere, it's essentially crsytal desert adventure B track
+    - No-DirectSong/`*` behavior for `crysada` is "Ascension Song," both in Shiverpeaks and Desert
+        - So the vanilla track is used in both places.
+The problem is addition of desert stuff to it.

 ## Shing Jea Island
 - Shing Jea Monestary/Seitung Harbor